dutch-and-bold/moneybird-sdk/README.md

 * Run `nbgv prepare-release`.
 * This has now created a new release/v1.* branch.
-* Pushing this branch will trigger the package publish workflow with a stable version number (eg: 1.0.*).
+* Pushing the release branch will trigger the package publish workflow with a stable version number (eg: 1.0.*).
-* Pushing to the master branch will trigger the package publish workflow with an new feature alpha version number (eg: 1.1.*-alpha).
+* Pushing to the master branch will now trigger the package publish workflow with an new feature alpha version number (eg: 1.1.*-alpha).

 ** Please note that commits are automatically tagged by the publish workflow.
 Except for non-public releases.